-7.3 POSTHARVEST

-A large amount of labour is required to grade and pack the fruit into export pallets of product ready to ship around the world.
+7.3 POSTHARVEST A large amount of labour is required to grade and pack the fruit into export pallets of product ready to ship around the world.
 Considerable investment has gone into technological advancements in the postharvest space.
 These have increased efficiencies and the capacity of operators to deal with increasing crop volumes.
 There has been a reduction in dependence on unskilled labour, with a number or roles redeployed within packhouse facilities, and a corresponding increase in roles for skilled people to help keep the technology running.

-7.3.1 Bin Tippers

-When the bins of fruit arrive from the orchard at the packhouse, they must be emptied into the grading and packing line.
+Right: The Sorma bin tipper continuously empties bins autonomously onto the grading line 7.3.1 Bin Tippers When the bins of fruit arrive from the orchard at the packhouse, they must be emptied into the grading and packing line.
 The technology that assists with this activity is an automated bin tipper.
 These can handle the variety of bin sizes and types (wooden or plastic) used in the industry and allow continuous flow of up to 120 bins per hour depending on size.
-The bins are also sanitized on exit.
+The bins are also sanitised on exit.